robotics-laboratory/cart-pole/docs/quickstart.md

 git clone https://github.com/robotics-laboratory/cart-pole.git
 ```

-We have prepared a container with all dependencies, use it for development and testing
+We have a built container with all dependencies, use it for development and testing
 (you need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed).
 Run in root of repo following commands.